CCSCovenant/CCSCovenant.github.io/_pages/about.md

   - /about.html
 ---

 I graduated from the [Lassonde School of Engineering](https://lassonde.yorku.ca/) at [York University](https://www.yorku.ca/) with First Class Honours Bachelor's degrees in computer science.(GPA:7.93/9 ).
 I enrolled as an MPhil student at The Hong Kong University of Science and Technology (Guangzhou) in Fall 2024.

-I am looking for a potential supervisor and interesting projects.
+Current I am interested in create LLM-based game agent.

 My research interests include computer vision, computer graphics, machine learning, and distributed systems.